 1) The key

-to Arthur's political success is not found in political
+to Arthur's political success is not found in the usual kind of political

 him from all the other candidates, and endears him to the people.